Speaker Driver Simulation With Room Response

 Sound power

 Sound power curve is important in closed spaces.
-On-axis response room response of a speaker driver is a combination of the sound power response (scaled according to room gain) and the on-axis response (a horizontal line for an ideal loudspeaker).
+On-axis room response of a speaker driver is a combination of the sound power response (scaled according to room gain) and the on-axis response (a horizontal line for an ideal loudspeaker).

 Diffuse sound field